exercism/python/docs/TRACEBACKS.md

 ```

-If we start reading the Traceback at the bottom (as we should) we quickly see the problem is that `0` should not be passsed as the `divisor`.
+If we start reading the Traceback at the bottom (as we should) we quickly see the problem is that `0` should not be passed as the `divisor`.

 `assert` can also be used to test that a value is of the expected type: